Table of Contents

 Why start running?

-1. It burns a lot of calories and fat
+1. Burn a lot of calories and fat

 Running is one of the sports that have high energy demands.
 No wonder that if you are trying to lose weight, you often start by putting on sports sneakers and go running.

 The number of calories you burn while running depends on many factors.
-Among the most important we can mention, for example, age, running speed and length, running terrain and your weight.
+Among the most important we can mention, for example, age, running speed, running length, terrain or your weight.

 For a better overview of burned calories, let’s have an example: